 Multiverse (First person singular): "The Multiverse can be perceived as a material and metaphorical path of self-discovery, once the self has been recognized as the others within".
+12

-Multiverse (First person plural): You and I, we form a We.
+Multiverse (First person plural): You and I form a We.
 But we are not the only We.
-A We may not be just a You and an I, there are many other possible We.
-Each of those We lives in its own Universe.
-The Multiverse is the space that all the We share... and it's a huge space.
-And in the Multiverse all of the We can, if swollen by the Dragon, meet in the same point: her Guts.
+A We may not be just a You and an I, there are many other possible formations of the We.
+Each We lives in its own Universe.
+The Multiverse is the space that every We shares... and it's a huge space.
+In the Multiverse all of the Wes can, if swollen by the Dragon, meet in the same point: her Guts.

-Each of the characters was eaten, swollen, absorbed, teleported, injected, implanted... by or into a different dragon in their own Universes.
-All those dragons are different in the outside, but they all have guts, and those guts are one.
+Each of the characters are eaten, swallowed, absorbed, teleported, injected, implanted, etc by or into a different dragon in their own Universe.
+Each dragon is different on the outside, but they all have guts, and those guts are one.
 Only one.
-That's where the adventurers meet, in the Guts of the Dragon: a common ground, a connector, the portal of the Multiverse.
+That's where the adventurers meet, in the Guts of the Dragon; a common ground, a connector, a portal to the Multiverse.

 Upon arrival, the adventurers tell each other how they got there.
-In turns, briefly narrate to your fellow players how you got inside the Guts: how dragons are in your character's Universe and how your character ended up inside one of them.
+In turns, briefly narrate to your fellow players how you got inside the Guts.
+Describe both the kinds of dragons that are in your character's Universe and how your character ended up inside one of them.
 This short narration serves as a kind of prequel for the group's adventure.

-Giant Barbarian: I come from a Prehistorical Universe.
+I come from a Prehistoric Universe.
 There, everything is always trying to kill you.
-There are earthquakes, tsunamis, volcanoes, tornados...
-Also, there are monsters that you have to fight, like King Kong or Godzilla.
-Dragons are one of these monsters, they look like dinosaurs.
-I got inside the Dragon because I was swollen alive by one of the them in an epic fight.
+There are earthquakes, tsunamis, volcanoes and tornados.
+There are also monsters that you have to fight, like King Kong or Godzilla.
+Dragons are one of these monsters and they look like dinosaurs.
+I found myself inside the Dragon because I was swallowed alive by one of them in an epic fight.

-Cyborg Warlock: I come from a post-apocalyptic Universe in which dragons are big corporations, digital monsters like Google.
-During a routine mission in a VR environment, I got caught in the code of one of these dragon evil corps.
+I come from a post-apocalyptic Universe in which dragons are big corporations, digital monsters like Google.
+During a routine mission in a VR environment, I got caught in the code of one of these evil dragon corps.

-Alien Druid: My Universe is like Medieval Europe, so dragons are classical Western high fantasy creatures with scales and fire.
-As a druid, I am a shapeshifter: I can turn into an animal when I get to understand it, when I empathize with it.
+My Universe is like Medieval Europe, the dragons are classical western high fantasy creatures with scales and fire.
+As a druid, I am a shapeshifter; I can turn into an animal when I get to understand it, when I empathize with it.
 Dragons are very powerful and complex creatures that I haven't yet been able to understand.
-So I asked a dragon to eat me so that I could understand them.
+I asked a dragon to eat me in order to better understand it.

-Vampire Bard: I come from a place in which the dead and the living coexist in the same plane.
-Dragons are the ancestors of the Vampires; smokey creatures that can be invoked.
+I come from a place in which the dead and the living coexist on the same plane.
+Dragons are the ancestors of Vampires which are smoky creatures that can be invoked.
 I was performing a ritual and one of my ancestors visited me, manifesting as a smoke dragon.
 I was chosen to be abducted in order to learn something very important for our people.

-Pegasus Monk: My world is populated by mythical and technological creatures like me.
+My world is populated by mythical and technological creatures like me.
 I met a dragon sitting under the ancient Tree of Life and in mutual recognition of our uniqueness we instantly impregnated each other.
 It was very intense: love at first sight and pregnancy at first sight.
-But both the dragon and its new baby died straight away, leaving me as the carrier of the only inter-dimensional portal of my Universe.
-Because I was carrying a baby-Dragon portal in my womb, I was sucked inwards, turning outside-in like a sock.
+But both the dragon and its new baby died straight away, leaving me as the carrier of the only inter-dimensional portal to my Universe.
+Because I was carrying a baby-Dragon portal in my womb, I was sucked inwards, turning inside-out like a sock.
 And that's how I got here.

-BOOKEND ORGANS -02-
+BOOKEND ORGANS